top of page

 Reason for Disbarment:

-Sabol was disbarred for improperly abandoning client cases, failing to act diligently, and refusing to cooperate with two separate disciplinary investigations, indicating a serious disregard for professional obligations.
+Sabol was disbarred for improperly abandoning client cases, failing to act diligently, and refusing to cooperate with two separate disciplinary investigations, showing a serious disregard for professional obligations.

-Each of these disbarments in 2025 highlights a serious breach of trust, financial integrity, or professional responsibility.
+Each of these disbarments highlights serious breaches of trust, financial integrity, or professional responsibility.

 Trust is earned—and in the legal profession, it must never be taken for granted.